Dr. Joseph Moore, Ph.D., DABR

 Bridget has been involved with Odyssey of the Mind since 2005 when she began as a Division II OMer in Pennsylvania.
 She competed for 7 years- advancing to PA’s State Tournament 5 times and World Finals 3 times, taking 1st place at Worlds once, and winning the Ranatra Fusca award at all 3 levels of competition.
 She credits her creativity and her love of story telling to her years competing in Problem 3 (Classics) and is eager to help the next generation of OMers have similarly great experiences.

-Bridget moved to the Maryland/DC area in 2014 and is excited to serve on the Board as Secretary and Problem Captain.
+Bridget moved to the Maryland/DC area in 2014 and is excited to serve on the Board as Tournament Director and Problem Captain.
 She is a graduate of Allegheny College and spends her non-Odyssey hours as a Consultant for a higher education research and technology firm in DC.

 Doug has been involved with creative problem solving organizations since 2009.
 He has primarily served as a coach, but has also volunteered as a judge and assisted with many behind the scenes administrative tasks.
 He has the unique perspective of being involved with Odyssey of the Mind as well as other similar organizations.
 Doug is a graduate of Georgia Tech and currently works as the Operations Manager at a Maryland technology company.